Background pattern

 Use in children and adolescents

-How often Orencia is administered
+How often ORENCIA is given to you

-If you interrupt Orencia treatment
+If you stop treatment with ORENCIA

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any other questions about the use of this medicine, ask your doctor, pharmacist, or nurse.

-4. Possible Adverse Effects
+4. Possible side effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Inform your doctor immediatelyif you notice any of the following symptoms:
+Tell your doctor immediatelyif you notice any of the following symptoms:

-• swollen face, hands, or feet
+• face, hands, or feet swollen

 • difficulty breathing or swallowing